WLAN-Pi/developers/CONTRIBUTING.md

 - Every repo runs the shared lint gate (`lint.yml`): `shellcheck` over tracked shell scripts and `actionlint` over `.github/workflows/`.
 Keep both clean.
 - Create and link to related issues for history and context

+### PR size and scope

+Keep each PR to one independently reviewable outcome.
+Measure its size as additions plus deletions against the target branch's merge base, including tests and ordinary documentation.

+- Up to 500 changed lines needs no size justification.
+- From 501 through 1,000 changed lines, explain why the change belongs together and give reviewers a suggested review order.
+- Above 1,000 changed lines, split the change or obtain maintainer approval for an inseparable security or correctness change, generated or mechanical output, a provenance-recorded import, or a release or branch synchronization.

+Identify exceptional files in the PR description.
+Include the generator command for generated output and the upstream source and revision for imported content.
+An exception applies only to those files, not automatically to the entire PR.
+List binary and submodule changes separately because line counts do not describe their review cost.

+Do not mix file movement, formatting, or other mechanical rewrites with behavioral changes.
+Tests stay with the behavior they verify and count toward the thresholds.
+Size is a review gate, not an automated merge prohibition: CI can measure the diff and require metadata, but maintainers decide whether a change is genuinely cohesive or inseparable.

 AI assistance is welcome.
 Just make sure you have reviewed and tested what you are submitting.
 Some repos carry an `AGENTS.md` with repo-specific guidance for AI agents; read it before letting an agent make changes.

 ### PR checklist